zanewzxie/Bayesian-Hierarchical-Modeling_routine/README.md

-# Bayesian-Hierarchical-Modelling_routine
+# Bayesian-Hierarchical-Modeling_routine

-Scripts and notes for Bayesian hierarchical modelling analysis in cognitive paradigms
+Scripts and notes for Bayesian hierarchical modeling analysis in cognitive paradigms